 Who can get TK health insurance in Germany?

 Health insurance in Germany is mandatory.
 Most people in Germany can sign up to get TK health insurance.
 The question is whether you qualify for public health insurance.
-Anyone earning less than 64.350 euros in 2021 must be insured publicly.
+Anyone earning less than 64.350 euros in 2022 must be insured publicly.
 Anyone making more than that can opt to be privately insured or choose voluntary public health insurance – which is also possible with TK.
-There are some cases in which you do not qualify, so that private health insurance is your only option.
+There are some cases in which you do not qualify, in such a case private health insurance is your only option.

 Related Guide: Private vs Public Health Insurance In Germany